%reset -f

 But how should the president update her beliefs?
 It could be that departments have different relationships with punctuality and it would be useful to expect professors from the Math department to show up later than professors from the English department.
 It could also be the case that there is not meaningful between-department variance and she should just learn about the greater population of professors at the university.

-If the president thinks of each department independently, what she learns about the tardiness of professors from one department will not change her expectation about professors from other departments.
-In this case, there would be “no variance pooling” between departments.
-The president’s observations of the three professors have no bearing on her belief about what to expect of a professor from a fourth department (e.g. Psychology).
+If the president thinks of each department independently, what she learns about the punctuality of professors from one department will not change her beliefs about professors from other departments.
+In this case, there would be “no pooling” of information across departments.
+The president’s observations of the three professors would have no bearing on her belief about what to expect of a professor from a fourth department (e.g. Psychology).

-“Partial variance pooling” models represent uncertainty at multiple levels of abstraction.
-Based on her observation from this meeting, the president will update her beliefs about these departments and the greater population.
+“Partial pooling” models represent uncertainty at multiple levels of abstraction.
+Based on her observations from this meeting, the president will update her beliefs about these departments as well as the greater population.
 In other words, what she observes about the Math department might strongly update her beliefs about that department, moderately update her beliefs about the broader population, and that in turn could weakly update her beliefs about the English department.

 Complete pooling